siddharthkt45/siddharthkt45/README.md

 ### Hi there, this is Siddharth Tiwari here and Welcome to my Github 👋

 ## I'm a
-- 🔭 Computer Science Student currently doing my Bachelors @ Medi-Caps University
+- 🔭 Computer Science Student currently doing my Bachelors at Medi-Caps University
 - 👯 Developer currently looking to gain required knowledge and experience in this field

 ### Connect with me: